 Facet Joint Dysfunction

 Whiplash is an injury that occurs as a result of a fall or a car accident.
 Sudden, uncontrolled movement in the neck causes injury to several areas all at once.
-Typical whiplash symptoms are pain, muscle spasm and stiffness in the neck.
+Typical whiplash symptoms are aching, muscle spasm and stiffness in the neck.
 Sometimes whiplash symptoms appear hours or days after the original injury.
 Whiplash can be persistent and may take months to fully resolve.

 Many headaches occur because of tension in the neck muscles caused by poor posture or injury.
 Resolving these issues in the neck can alleviate headaches or make them less frequent or less severe.
+Dry needling is a particularly effective way to manage headache symptoms and triggers.